coreos/butane/docs/getting-started.md

 `fcct`, the Fedora CoreOS Config Transpiler, is a tool that consumes a Fedora CoreOS Config and produces an Ignition config, which is a JSON document that can be given to a Fedora CoreOS machine when it first boots.
 Using this config, a machine can be told to create users, create filesystems, set up the network, install systemd units, and more.

 Fedora CoreOS Configs are YAML files conforming to `fcct`'s schema.
-For more information on the schema, take a look at [doc/configuration-v1_0.md][spec].
+For more information on the schema, take a look at the [configuration specifications][spec].

 ### Getting FCCT